Small Bedroom Decorating Ideas

 Wall paint finishes for a small bedroom

 When selecting paint for a small room, stay away from a glossy paint finish.
-A glossy paint finish will highlight every flaw in a wall, and won’t appear to recede as well as a flatter paint finish, because of it's reflective quality.
+Because of its reflective quality, a glossy paint finish will highlight every flaw in a wall, and won’t appear to recede as well as a flatter paint finish will.

-A flat paint has a matte finish that doesn’t reflect the light, so it hides flaws better on the wall surface—the downside is that it’s not scrubbable, and I think it looks chalky.
+A flat paint has a matte finish that doesn’t reflect light, causing it to hide flaws better—the downside is that it’s not scrubbable and looks chalky.
 The best paint option for most walls is an eggshell or satin paint finish, with a light luster and scrubbable quality.

 A flat paint is typically used for ceilings; a semi-gloss or glossy paint finish for trimwork.